sanders41/python-project-generator/README.md

 The [release drafter](https://github.com/release-drafter/release-drafter) action automatically adds the tile of the PR, who created it, and it's PR number to a draft GitHub release.
 By default the release will get a patch version update.
+Adding a `bug` label will get a patch version update and add it to the `Bug` section of the release notes.
 Adding an `enhancement` label to a PR will create a release with a minor version bump, and a `breaking-change` label will create a major version bump.
 The draft release will get the release version tag for the highest label applied to the merged PRs in the release.
 PRs can be excluded from the release notes by applying a `skip-changelog` label to the PR.

 ## Contributing